 If you’re using Shopify, then implementing SEO elements is made easy.
 You can go to each product, scroll down to the bottom of the page, and input the different information you want to be visible.

-If you want to try out Shopify, click here for a free 30 day trial (instead of the usual 14 days).
+If you want to try out Shopify, click here for a free 14 day trial.

 Metadata for WooCommerce